NG-NEST/ng-nest/lib/ng-nest/ui/time-picker/docs/readme.en_US.md

 ---
-label: 'TimePicker 时间选择器'
+label: 'TimePicker'
 category: 'Form'
 ---

-# TimePicker 时间选择器
+# TimePicker

-用于选择或输入时间。
+Used to select or enter time.

 ## Used alone